-CEAL9400 Higher Education Leadership (4 hours) Faculty
+CEAL9400 Higher Education Leadership (4 hours)

 Leadership principles, philosophies of Christian higher education, and trends in curriculum are investigated through research and lectures.
-The roles of the principals in the context of higher education are explored.
+The roles of the principles in the context of higher education are explored.
 Papers are presented and discussed, and several leadership theories are evaluated.

-CEAL9402 Contemporary Contexts of Educational Ministry (4 hours) Odom, Faculty
+CEAL9402 Contemporary Contexts of Educational Ministry (4 hours)